Home > Tours > UK & Ireland Tours > Walk Northern Ireland & Donegal

 The Tour Leader plans to meet you in reception at 5pm for the introductory briefing, followed by a short walking tour of the city and the option to enjoy a group meal (not included).
 There are no other activities planned today, so you are free to arrive in Belfast at any time.
 A transfer will be provided if you arrive into either Belfast International Airport (BFS), George Best Belfast City Airport (BHD) or Belfast Port ferry terminal on the first day of the tour and, if you didn't book your international travel through Explore, you have provided us with your arrival details no later than a month before your trip starts.

 If you arrive earlier in the day you could take a Black Cab Tour, a great way to get acquainted with Belfast's complex history and neighbourhoods.
 Other popular sights that are definitely worth a visit are the interactive Titanic Museum and Hillsborough Castle, a short drive out of town.
 St. George's covered Market offers a delightful mix of food, crafts, and antiques, a great place to sample some Northern Irish delicacies.
-Stay: Ramada by Wyndham Belfast hotel (Comfortable)
+Stay: Ramada by Wyndham Belfast hotel (or similar) (Comfortable)

 Today we take the public ferry to Rathlin Island, known for its rugged beauty and rich wildlife.
 Rathlin Island is home to only 160 people and steeped in rich history, with an Iron Age fort, a 14th century castle, and a 16th century town house.
 The island is an area of special conservation with large limestone and basalt cliffs that are nesting sites for thousands of sea birds including the puffin.